k11n/konstellation/docs/guide/apps.md

 ## Deploying new builds

-When you have a new docker build of your app.
+When a new docker image of your app is built, you will need to tell Konstellation of that new build with command `kon app deploy`

+This command will deploy your app to all targets simultenously.

 ## Rolling back

+## Autoscaling